goauthentik/authentik/website/blog/2023-11-1-happy-birthday-to-us/item.md

 Keeping new functionality rolling out (and keeping up with Issues and PRs in our repository) never slowed down much, even during the period of incorporating as a company and building a team.
 Support for new providers, becoming [OpenID certified](https://goauthentik.io/blog/2023-03-07-becoming-openid-certified-why-standards-matter), adding support for SCIM and RADIUS protocols, and a [lot more](https://goauthentik.io/docs/releases).

 Right at the end of our first year, we released our [Enterprise version](https://goauthentik.io/blog/2023-08-31-announcing-the-authentik-enterprise-release), with dedicated support.
-And just last week, we rolled out one of the most important capabilities in an identity management platform; [RBAC](https://goauthentik.io/docs/user-group-role/access-control/) (role-based access control).
+And just last week, we rolled out one of the most important capabilities in an identity management platform: [RBAC](https://goauthentik.io/docs/user-group-role/access-control/) (role-based access control).

-N**ew processes, new ideas, and expected growing pains**
+**New processes, new ideas, and expected growing pains**

 With a new team, come new processes.
 Someone has to decide which emoji to use for which infrastructure task that’s completed.